lleevveell66/HyperClock/README.md

 #### No Indoor Temperature Data

-If the script defined in *IndoorTempCommand* writes a **9999** into the file defined in *IndoorTempFile*, then HyperClock assumes that there is no indoor temperature capability, and omits displaying this data ont he screen.
+If the script defined in *IndoorTempCommand* writes a **9999** into the file defined in *IndoorTempFile*, then HyperClock assumes that there is no indoor temperature capability, and omits displaying this data on the screen.
 This is the default for the released code, as many more people will not have a valid method for indoor temperature sensing, right off, than will.

 #### BONUS Method: